 What is Blowfly Strike in Sheep?

-After the primary flies have attacked secondary flies (black bottle and bluebottle flies) will then attack areas that have already been targeted.
-These flies are attracted to the odour given off from the primary strike therefore meaning attacks often happen in waves.
-In optimum conditions the whole cycle from egg to mature fly can take less than a week, and with an adult fly being able to lay over 1000 eggs, means cases can get out of hand very quickly.
+After the primary flies have attacked, secondary flies (black bottle and bluebottle flies) will then attack areas that have already been targeted.
+These flies are attracted to the odour given off from the primary strike.
+As a result, attacks often happen in waves.
+In optimum conditions, the whole cycle from egg to mature fly can take less than a week.
+With an adult fly able to lay over 1000 eggs, this means cases can get out of hand very quickly.

-How can I protect my sheep from blowfly strike?
+app para encontrar gente cerca How can I protect my sheep from blowfly strike?